telerik/kendo-ui-core/docs/aspnet-mvc/helpers/mediaplayer/overview.md

 The MediaPlayer HtmlHelper extension is a server-side wrapper for the [Kendo UI MediaPlayer](https://demos.telerik.com/kendo-ui/mediaplayer/index) widget.

-Make sure you are familiar with the fundamental Kendo UI widget concepts and that the [Kendo UI MVC wrappers]({% slug overview_aspnetmvc %}) are set up correctly.

-## First Look

 The [Kendo UI MediaPlayer widget](http://demos.telerik.com/kendo-ui/mediaplayer/index) plays video files from static sources or streams online YouTube videos and enriches your website with dynamic content in a user-friendly interface.
 It provides a styled video UI functionality by using the HTML5 `<video>` element and brings powerful media capabilities to your applications without the necessity of installing additional plug-ins.

 The MediaPlayer also offers tight integration with the YouTube media provider.
 The MediaPlayer comes with the familiar and straightforward way to use Kendo UI widgets and delivers rich media web experience for websites, blogs, online TV channels, e-commerce pages, and others.
 In addition to the consistent and elegant built-in skins, this new addition to the bundle possesses the main feature of every Kendo UI widget&mdash;it is a useful and convenient tool designed for achieving fascinating results in a sharp time frame.